adhihargo/rigging_tools_27/README.md

 - **Create Hook Bones**.
 Creates parentless bone for each selected bone, local copy-transformed.
 My primary tool to create a lattice-based deformation with intuitive control.

-- **Display Wire For Skinned Objects**.
-When the active object is an armature, this just displays wireframe for all mesh using the armature through an Armature modifier.
-I use it to aid joint placement, because it's a hassle to switch back-and-forth between mesh and armature just to show wireframe.
-I don't use this too often, though.

 - **Remove Vertex Groups of Unselected Bones**.
 In all selected mesh objects, this operator removes all vertex groups other than selected bones.
 Armature object must be active, in pose mode.
 I use it right after automatic weight assignment, to remove unwanted bone influence.
 This makes skinning much faster without sacrificing quality.

 - **Rename Regex**.
 Renames selected objects or bones using regular expressions.
 Depends on re, standard library module.
 It's still rough on the edges, but perfectly usable.